GonzaloHirsch/gonzalohirsch.com/content/blog/hackathon-success-tips-and-tricks-for-improving-your-performance.md

 ---
 dqid: 'hackathon-success-tips'
 title: 'Hackathon tips and tricks for success | Gonzalo Hirsch'
 description: 'Learn tips and tricks to enhance your hackathon performance.
-Gain insights on team formation, idea identification, and project presentation.
-Prepare for the challenge and succeed.'
+Gain insights on team formation, idea identification, and project presentation.'
 headline: 'Hackathon success: Tips and tricks for improving your performance'
 excerpt: 'Learn tips and tricks to enhance your hackathon performance.
-Gain insights on team formation, idea identification, and project presentation.
-Prepare for the challenge and succeed.'
+Gain insights on team formation, idea identification, and project presentation.'
 date: '2023-03-04T12:00:00'
 dateUpdated: ''
 author: 'Gonzalo Hirsch'